-4.5 Victoria Site (03905.000162, NYSM 10742)
+5.5 Victoria Site (03905.000162, NYSM 10742)

-The Victoria Site is in the Tow of Coxsakie.
-Flint Mine Road is within 200 feet of the site to the south in the Town of Coxsackie.
-Like the Greene Annex Correctional Site a short distance to the north, the Victoria Site produced thousands of artifacts.
+The Victoria Site is near Flint Mine Road in the Town of Coxsackie.
+Like the Greene Annex Correctional Site to the north, the Victoria Site produced thousands of artifacts.
 In addition to Late Archaic artifacts, the Victoria Site also contained artifacts dating to the Middle Woodland period (300 BC to AD 1000).
 The site has been determined eligible for the National Register.
-The cable route is on the east side of the railroad opposite the site through an area that appears to have some disturbances.

-4.6 Flint Mine Hill Archeological District (90NR00539) National Register Listed
+5.6 Flint Mine Hill Archeological District (90NR00539) National Register Listed

 Flint Mine Hill is a large precontact quarry rich with Normanskill/Mount Merino chert that outcrops near the surface in great quantity and quality.
 The precontact quarry located on the ridge of the hill is thought to be the largest of its kind in eastern North America (Brumbach and Weinstein 1999).
 There are numerous lithic workshops on and around the hill, where precontact people reduced the stone ore into more useable and portable lithic packages.
-The district is quite large extending from about Flint Mine Road to Schoharie Turnpike.
-The boundary coincides with the CSX rail line on the east and to the west the boundary is along and west of US Route 9W until its intersection with Schoharie Turnpike.
+The district is quite large, extending from about Flint Mine Road to Schoharie Turnpike.
 The following sites are within and directly associated with the quarry site: Fluted Point Find near Flint Mine Hill (NYSM 8025), Unnamed Site (NYSM 8280), Flint Mine Hill Workshops, and Russian Workshop (NYSM 405).